How to Choose a Bulimia Treatment Program/Center

 Determining Cost

-Take the time to confirm the provider in question accepts your insurance.
+Take the time to confirm that the provider in question accepts your insurance.
 Many centers have employees dedicated to helping people iron out the specifics of cost and insurance.
 You can also speak with representatives of your insurance company to be sure they will cover the program you’re interested in.

 If you’re anticipating a longer stay in a care facility, make sure to ask how much your insurance will cover over the duration of treatment.